Before renting a dumpster or dump trailer, it’s important to understand the minute details of the terms and conditions of the rental agreement.

 By choosing a dumpster rental company within close proximity of your home or job site, you may be able to reduce or eliminate this fee and save some money on the rental.

-What’s included in a quote?
+What’s Included in a Quote?

-Quotes will typically include delivery, pickup, and disposal for a certain period of time, usually seven or 10 days.
+Quotes will typically include delivery, pickup, and disposal for a certain period of time, usually 7 or 10 days.

 - Additional days

 These charges may not apply in every case, for example, you won’t incur a permit fee if one isn’t required.

 Depending upon your local laws and regulations pertaining to waste haulers, most rental companies cannot legally haul hazardous chemicals, liquids, flammable/explosive wastes, and other hazardous materials.

 Here’s a short list of common hazardous household items:

 - Paint (dried paint may be accepted; ask your dumpster provider to be sure)

 - Car fluids (oil, transmission fluid, antifreeze, etc.)